opensearch-project/opensearch-py/guides/snapshot.md

 ```

 ### Verify Snapshot Repository
-The `verify_repository` API action allows you to verifies a snapshot repository.
+The `verify_repository` API action allows you to verify a snapshot repository.
 Verifying a repository ensures that it is accessible and operational, but it does not validate the integrity of the snapshots stored within the repository.
 The following example verifies `my_repository`:

 ```python
 response = client.snapshot.verify_repository(repository='my_repository')